County General Hospital

 New Hebron, California

 She thrummed her fingers against the chair’s arm and sighed listening to the sounds of nurses, doctor’s and orderlies rushed through the hallway.
-She leaned her head back against the wall and closed her eyes, and slid them open again when she heard a voice speak her name.
+She leaned her head back against the wall and closed her eyes and slid them open again when a voice speak her name.

 “M-miss Van den Broeke?”

-The nurse tugged at the ends of her scrub top, a flowered affair that to looked to Amelia like something that had been regurgitated by a houseplant, and eyed the Agent with a scowl she hadn’t quite managed to mask.
-Amelia shook her head, and grimaced at the nurse.
-She was accustomed to those sort of looks.
-It could have been because she worked for AEGIS or it might have something to do with information, she had no doubt, spied in her charts.
-While AEGIS wasn’t exactly the most beloved of government agencies, something told the agent it was the latter rather than the former.
+The nurse tugged at the ends of her scrub top, a flowered affair that to Amelia looked like something regurgitated by a houseplant, and eyed the Agent with a scowl she hadn’t quite masked.
+Amelia shook her head and grimaced at the nurse.
+She was used to those sorts of looks.
+It might have been because Amy worked for AEGIS or it might have something to do with information, she had no doubt, spied in her charts.
+While AEGIS wasn’t the most beloved of government agencies, something told the agent it was the latter rather than the former.

 “Yes?”
-Amelia met the nurse’s gaze silently daring the other woman to say something.
-If she picked up on her unspoken challenge she gave no indication.
+Amelia met the nurse’s gaze daring the other woman to say something.
+If she picked up on her unspoken challenge, she gave no sign.

 “The doctor is just finishing up with another patient.
 He should be in to discuss the results of your MRI in a few moments.
 You can get dressed now.”

-What had been the source of those high pitched squeals?
-The first and second had been so faint that she was almost able to convince herself she’d imagined them.
-When she heard a third louder wail, this time much more easily identified as a scream, Amelia knew it hadn’t been her imagination.
+What had been the source of those high-pitched squeals?
+The first and second had been so faint she almost convinced herself she’d imagined them.
+When a third and louder wail pierced the air, she identified it as a scream, Amelia knew it hadn’t been her imagination.